Vaibhavbhope/rear-tui/README.md

 # rear-tui

-A menu-driven Text User Interface (TUI) for configuring and managing ReaR (Relax-and-Recover) disaster recovery RHEL systems.
+A menu-driven Text User Interface (TUI) for configuring and managing ReaR (Relax-and-Recover) disaster recovery on RHEL and compatible systems.
+This script provides a guided menu for setting up OUTPUT, BACKUP, and related ReaR configuration parameters, stored in /etc/rear/rear-tui.conf.

 ## Overview